-- students mastering basic knowledge (concepts, concepts, methods and models) in the field of combinatorics and graphs; - acquisition of theoretical knowledge and practical skills in the field of combinatorics and graphs; - providing advice and assistance to students in conducting their own theoretical research in the field of combinatorics and graphs.
+- students mastering basic knowledge (concepts, concepts, methods and models) in the field of combinatorics and graphs;

+- acquisition of theoretical knowledge and practical skills in the field of combinatorics and graphs;

+- providing advice and assistance to students in conducting their own theoretical research in the field of combinatorics and graphs.

+- Fundamental concepts, laws, theories of combinatorics and graphs;

+- current problems of the relevant sections of combinatorics and graphs;

+- concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle;

+- analytical and numerical approaches and methods for solving typical applied problems of combinatorics and graphs.

+- Understand the task;

-\Box fundamental concepts, laws, theories of combinatorics and graphs; □ current problems of the relevant sections of combinatorics and graphs; $\hfill\Box$ concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle; □ basic properties of the corresponding mathematical objects; $\hfill\Box$ analytical and numerical approaches and methods for solving typical applied problems of combinatorics and graphs. be able to: □ understand the task; \square use your knowledge to solve fundamental and applied problems of combinatorics and graphs; \square evaluate the correctness of the problem statements; □ strictly prove or disprove the statement;
+- use your knowledge to solve fundamental and applied problems of combinatorics and graphs; - evaluate the correctness of the problem statements; - strictly prove or disprove the statement;

+- independently find algorithms for solving problems, including non-standard ones, and conduct their analysis;

-their analysis; \Box independently see the consequences of the results; \Box accurately represent mathematical knowledge in the field of complex computing in oral and written form. master: $\ \square$ skills of mastering a large amount of information and solving problems (including complex ones); \square skills of independent work and mastering new disciplines; □ the culture of the formulation, analysis and solution of mathematical and applied problems requiring the use of mathematical approaches and methods of combinatorics and graphs for their solution; \Box the subject language of complex calculations and the skills of competent description of problem solving and presentation of the results.
+- accurately represent mathematical knowledge in the field of complex computing in oral and written form.

+- Skills of mastering a large amount of information and solving problems (including complex ones);

+- the culture of the formulation, analysis and solution of mathematical and applied problems requiring the use of mathematical approaches and methods of combinatorics and graphs for their solution;

+- the subject language of complex calculations and the skills of competent description of problem solving and presentation of the results.